UNDP-Data/geohub/.changeset/young-dots-chew.md

 "geohub": patch
 ---

-fix: improved layout of user dropdown menu
+fix: improved layout of user dropdown menu. also changed the design when users do not sign in.